runstache/camel-fhir-examples/README.md

 ### Settings ###

-The following settings are used by all of the Examples:
+The following settings in application.settings are used by all of the Examples:

-* fhirServer: This is the URL to the Fhir Server.
+* __fhirServer:__ This is the URL to the Fhir Server.
 By default this is set to the url of the contain Fhir Server.
-* fhirVersion: This is the version of Fhir.
+* __fhirVersion:__ This is the version of Fhir.
 The current examples utilize the DSTU3 objects.
-* logging.file: This is the location where the logfile will be written to.
+* __logging.file:__ This is the location where the logfile will be written to.
-* logging.level.root: This is the default logging level.
+* __logging.level.root:__ This is the default logging level.
-* camel.springboot.name: This is the Camel Context Name that is created in Spring Boot.
+* __camel.springboot.name:__ This is the Camel Context Name that is created in Spring Boot.
-* camel.springboot.main-run-controller: This option will start the Camel Routes and keep them running.
+* __camel.springboot.main-run-controller:__ This option will start the Camel Routes and keep them running.
 This prevents Springboot from shutting down Camel after initializing.